Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              headers and restore a valid CMAF track file from the CMAFstream.

    <dfn dfn>**CMAF track**</dfn>:
-             CMAF track defined in [[!MPEGCMAF]] clause 7.3.2.2.
+             [=CMAF media object=] defined in [[!MPEGCMAF]] clause 7.3.2.2.

-   <dfn dfn>**CMAF Ingest**</dfn>:
-            Ingest interface defined in this specification for push-based [[!MPEGCMAF]].

    <dfn dfn>**connection**</dfn>:
              A connection setup between two hosts, typically the
              media [=ingest source=] and [=receiving entity=].

    <dfn dfn>**DASH Ingest**</dfn>:
-            Ingest interface defined in this specification for push-based [[!MPEGDASH]].
+            Ingest interface defined in this specification for push-based DASH.

    <dfn dfn>**HLS Ingest**</dfn>:
-          Ingest interface defined in this specification for push-based HLS [[!RFC8216]].
+            Ingest interface defined in this specification for push-based HLS.

    <dfn dfn>**HTTP POST**</dfn>:
-             HTTP command for
-             sending data from a source to a destination [[!RFC7235]].
+            HTTP command for sending data from a source to a destination.

    <dfn dfn>**ingest source**</dfn>:
             A media source ingesting live media content to a receiving entity.
 It is typically a live encoder but not restricted
             to this, e.g., it could be a stored media resource.

    <dfn dfn>**ingest stream**</dfn>:
             The stream of media pushed from the ingest source to the receiving entity.

    <dfn dfn>**live stream session**</dfn>:
             The entire live stream for the ingest relating to a broadcast event.

    <dfn dfn>**live encoder**</dfn>:
-           Entity performing live
-           encoding of a high quality
+            Entity performing live encoding of a high quality ingest stream.
-           ingest stream.
 This can serve as an ingest source.

    <dfn dfn>**manifest objects**</dfn>:
            Objects ingested that represent streaming manifest,
            e.g., .mpd in DASH and .m3u8 in HLS.

    <dfn dfn>**media objects**</dfn>:
            Objects ingested that represent the media,
            timed text or other non-manifest objects.
-Typically, these are CMAF addressable media objects such as CMAF chunks, fragments or segments.
+Typically, these are CMAF addressable media objects such as CMAF chunks, segments or tracks.

    <dfn dfn>**media fragment**</dfn>:
              Media fragment, combination of MovieFragmentBox ("moof") and MediaDataBox ("mdat") in